ADHD and DoDMERB Waiver: The Complete Parent Guide

 What if DoDMERB requests records we do not have?

 Contact original providers first.
 Medical records are typically retained 7+ years.
 If records were destroyed, provide a written statement explaining the situation and documenting your attempts to obtain them.
-School records may contain copies from IEP or 504 meetings.
+School records from IEP or 504 meetings may contain copies.

 When should we tell my student's doctor about Academy or ROTC plans?